wtnh/repo/README.md

 The current working version in Android Studio is 2.5 (as of Nov 28 2023)

+Do not use Version 3.0 - strictly experimental at this point!

 Caution - do not update Android Studio or Gradle for project version 2.5 - it may break certain features.

 For the 7" Lenovo tablets, edit activity_main.xml to adjust main screen spacing - see notes in file header.